-We all know the importance of doing our bit and supporting green and good.
+These days, we’re all learning the importance of doing our bit and supporting green and good.
 More and more people are realising the value of our buying power, and the impact we can have just by choosing specific things.
 But it can actually be rather difficult to know who to support!
 Small sustainable brands seldom have the budget to advertise the way giant corporations do.
-They’re not even guaranteed to have a physical store!
+They’re not even guaranteed to have a physical store.

 But wonderfully, we live in an age where you don’t need to put the money into all of that in order to succeed.
 Rather, you can start small, pay all employees fair wages, and carefully choose ethically produced and natural materials.
 And that’s what the brands on this list have done.

 Disclaimer: None of these brands are affiliates, and I won’t at any point accept money to include anything on this list – but I will be super happy to add great brands I didn’t know about, so leave me a comment if I’ve missed any!

 If you’re looking to kick the habit of single-use plastic, and of all the chemicals sprayed on most foods these days, there’s no better way than to order a weekly bag of produce with one of these businesses.
 In addition to seasonal veggies, fruit and herbs, you can find local cheeses, breads, and even haircare and skincare.

 Wild Organics offers three different produce bags – the standard, the mini, and the make-your-own.
 In addition to your fruits and veggies, you can find plastic-free alternatives here, like a bamboo toothbrush, beeswax clingfilm, and a coconut fibre pot scrubber!
 You can even find organic wine and chocolate.

 This natural grocer has the most collection points of any of them, making it super easy to get your order with minimal travel.
 If you prefer home delivery, a straight fee of R75 is added to your order.